NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

   * SL will warn if it doesn't match the SL-provided backbuffer resource being presented.

 > NOTE:
 > SL will hold a reference to all `sl::ResourceLifecycle::eValidUntilPresent` resources until a null tag is set, therefore the application will not crash if host releases tagged resource before `present frame` event is reached.
+This does not apply to Vulkan.

 ```cpp